unmonastery/untransit/README.md

 GTFS files are located in directory /public/data

 GTFS files are grouped by cities.
 At the moment, you can select just one city dataset.

+You need to generate json files from csv files with this command

+    $ grunt csv2json

 You can choose which dataset to use changing app config file in /js/config/options.js